Cosmological Constraints on Light (but Massive) Relics: Effect of LiMRs on CLASS-PT

 where each constituent term ($P_\ell^X$ for linear, 1-loop, counterterm and noise contributions) is related to its real-space matter counterpart by bias and redshift-space distortion terms.
 More pertinently, the galaxy-density perturbation $\delta_g$ is related to its matter counterpart $\delta$ via the Taylor expansion

 where $\mathcal{G}_2$ is the tidal operator, with convolved dependencies on the linear matter perturbations, and $\{b_1, b_2, b_{\mathcal{G}_2}\}$ are biases that we vary as nuisance parameters, independently for each of the four datasets (the North/South Galactic Caps and two redshift bins $z_{\rm eff}=0.38$ and 0.61).
-An additional bias parameter $b_{\Gamma_3}$ was found to be degenerate under the sensitivity level of BOSS data~\cite{Ivanov:2019pdj,Philcox:2020vvt} and is held fixed in this analysis.
+An additional bias parameter $b_{\Gamma_3}$ was found to be degenerate under the sensitivity level of BOSS data and is held fixed in this analysis, and the counterterms $\{c_0, c_2, \tilde c\}$ are internally marginalized over within the likelihood~\cite{Ivanov:2019pdj,Philcox:2020vvt}.

 The incorporation of massive light relics into the cosmology splits the total matter abundance into clustering (CDM+baryon) and non-clustering (neutrino and LiMR) constituents, where galaxies are biased tracers of only the former \cite{Villaescusa-Navarro:2013pva,Castorina:2013wga}.
 Nevertheless, the free-streaming of light relics at small scales suppresses also the growth of CDM+baryon fluctuations~\cite{Lesgourgues:2006nd,Green:2019glg}.
 As laid out in the main text, this effect on structure formation can be described at linear order with a characteristic scale ($k_{\rm fs}$) and amplitude ($\omega_X$).